 In the remaining nine patients, a decision to start ribavirin therapy was made by the clinician based on the trajectory of the HEV viral load and extent of HEV-related liver injury (Figure 1).
 The median time between the onset of transaminitis due to HEV and the initiation of ribavirin therapy was 3 mo (range, 1 to 9).
 In 7 patients, the period of observation was under 3 mo.

 The median starting dose of ribavirin was 600 mg per day (range, 400 to 800), which was equivalent to 9.7 mg per kilogram of body weight per day (range, 2.7 to 13.5).
 The dosages were subsequently adjusted based on the estimated glomerular filtration rate (GFR).
-In more than half of patients (5 out of 9), dose reductions of ribavirin were necessary due to clinically significant anemia.
+In more than half of patients (5 out of 9), dose reductions of ribavirin were necessary due to clinically significant anaemia.

 All the patients had positive HEV RNA at the start of ribavirin therapy (Figure 2).
 Peak viral load ranged from 1.78 x 104 to 3.36 x 107 IU/mL.
 At the end of the first month, HEV RNA levels were assessed in 7 patients, and the level remained detectable in all patients (range, 1.4 to 5.5 IU/mL).
-At month 3 and the end of therapy, 7 of the 9 patients undetectable HEV RNA, and two patients remained detectable with prolonged viremia despite continuous ribavirin therapy.
-Both these patients were given reduced doses of ribavirin due to side effects (mainly symptomatic anemia) before achieving SVR (1.5 and 3.7 years respectively).
-One of them was later found to be non-compliant to therapy due to fear of adverse effect.
-After resuming ribavirin therapy, four patients (44%, all are kidney transplant recipients) had good response during treatment but developed HEV recurrence after initial complete virologic response at the end of therapy.
+At mo 3 and the end of therapy, 7 of the 9 patients undetectable HEV RNA, and two patients remained detectable with prolonged viremia despite continuous ribavirin therapy.
+Both these patients were given reduced doses of ribavirin due to side effects (mainly symptomatic anaemia) before achieving SVR (1.5 and 3.7 years, respectively).
+One of them was later found to be non-compliant to therapy due to fear of adverse effects.
+After resuming ribavirin therapy, four patients (44%, all are kidney transplant recipients) had good responses during treatment, but developed HEV recurrence after initial complete virologic response at the end of therapy.

 At the beginning of ribavirin therapy, all nine patients had an elevation of liver enzymes.
-Eight patients had transaminitis greater than two times normal upper limit.
-All treated subjects had a resolution of transaminitis within ten weeks of starting ribavirin.
-Eight patients had normal liver tests after just four weeks of therapy.
+Eight patients had transaminitis greater than two times the normal upper limit.
+All treated subjects had a resolution of transaminitis within 10 wk of starting ribavirin.
+Eight patients had normal liver tests after just 4 wk of therapy.

 Factors associated with a sustained virologic response

-This overall failure rate of achieving sustained viral clearance for a 12-wk course of ribavirin was 66.67% (delayed virologic response plus viral recurrence after completing treatment).
+The overall failure rate of achieving sustained viral clearance for a 12-wk course of ribavirin was 66.67% (delayed virologic response plus viral recurrence after completing treatment).
 All four patients with viremia recurrence were kidney transplant recipients.
-One of them had a late relapse which occurred one year after the end of therapy.
+One of them had a late relapse, which occurred one year after the end of therapy.
 During the HEV recurrence, transient transaminitis was noted.
 An HEV reinfection cannot be excluded.
 The rest of the other relapsers did not have accompanying transaminitis during the recurrence of HEV viremia.
 All 4 of them responded to the second course of ribavirin (12-16 wk) and achieved durable SVR.

-We analyzed the factors that could potentially influence the rate of SVR (Table 2).
-Given the limited sample size, the only statistically significant predictive factor found associated with SVR was being a kidney transplant recipient (0 of 5 treated, 2 test, P < 0.05).
-The most common side effect of ribavirin was anemia, with many patients requiring dose adjustments, erythropoietin or blood transfusion.
-Of the nine treated patients, all had decrease in haemoglobin (Hb) levels (range, 3 to 6.2 g/dL).
-Five patients required blood transfusions and seven required erythropoietin injection during ribavirin therapy.
+We analysed the factors that could potentially influence the rate of SVR (Table 2).
+Given the limited sample size, the only statistically significant predictive factor found to be associated with SVR was being a kidney transplant recipient (0 of 5 treated, 2 test, P < 0.05).
+The most common side effect of ribavirin was anaemia, with many patients requiring dose adjustments, erythropoietin or blood transfusions.
+Of the nine treated patients, all had a decrease in haemoglobin (Hb) levels (range, 3 to 6.2 g/dL).
+Five patients required blood transfusions, and seven required erythropoietin injections during ribavirin therapy.

 DISCUSSION